Awards

 Comedy. co.uk (British Comedy Guide) 2018 Awards – shortlisted for Best TV Panel Show (8 Out of 10 Cats Does Countdown).
 Winner was Would I Lie To You?
 And other nominees were Have I Got News For You, Harry Hill’s Alien Fun Capsule, Mock The Week and QI

-30th July 2018 The Comedy Store in LA announced that they had some new names to their wall of fame.
-The Wall is their paid regulars (or alumni).
-These are the comedians that are allowed to turn up unannounced and perform in any of the rooms.
-Huge honour.
+30th July 2018 The Comedy Store in LA announced that they had added some new names to their wall of fame (alumni of the venue).
+This is a huge honour, especially for a Brit.
+Details here.

 2019